OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 the GIS comes into its own.
 GRASS is designed to allow all commands to be tied together in scripts for large bulk processing jobs.
-Popular scripting languages are Bourne Shell and Python, and many neat tricks to making scripting easier are included for both.
+Popular scripting languages are Bourne Shell and Python, and many neat tricks to help make scripting easier are included for both.
 With these tools you can make a new GRASS module with only about 5 minutes of coding, complete with powerful parser, GUI, and help page template.

 "``g.manual -i``" will launch a web browser with the module help pages.
-When done close the browser and type "exit" at the GRASS terminal prompt to leave the GIS environment.
+When you are done close the browser and type "exit" at the GRASS terminal prompt to leave the GIS environment.

 Further reading
 ================================================================================